paoloserra/specres/README.md

 It assumes that the data cube is obtained by convolving a data cube with uncorrelated channels with a spectral convolution kernel `K`.

-Spectra with signal should be excluded from the analysis by giving a detection mask cube in input (see below).
+Spectra that contain real signal should be excluded from the analysis by giving a detection mask cube in input (see below).

 The script does the following:
 - extracts a set of unique random spectra from the datacube and calculates the autocorrelation of each spectrum;